 The 60-unit graduate program in counseling offers two professional specialization options.
 The Clinical Mental Health specialization prepares students for careers in the mental health field and marriage and family therapist (LMFT) and/or professional clinical counselor (LPCC) licensure.
 The School Counseling specialization prepares students for a career in school counseling and the professional personnel services (PPS) credential.
 The program relies on interpersonal skill training and field experience, beginning during the first semester and culminating with an intensive supervised traineeship/field experience in a counseling setting, which fosters the integration of theory, research, and practical application.

-The Department is prepared to assist CMHC students in obtaining field placements relevant to their projected professional goals.
+The department is prepared to assist CMHC students in obtaining field placements relevant to their projected professional goals.
 These placements include, but are not limited to: marriage and family counseling agencies, mental health clinics, counseling centers, public schools, and college-level counseling centers.
-For the School Counseling program, field placements are at a minimum of two of the three K-12 levels: elementary school, middle school, and high school.
+For the School Counseling program, field placements are at least two of the three K-12 levels: elementary school, middle school, and high school.

 Unique Characteristics of the Program

 - Early observation of and involvement in actual counseling practice.

 - Development of core knowledge and experience in individual, family, and group counseling theory and practice.